-You can address managed objects as resources using URLs or URIs with the managed/prefix.
+You can address managed objects as resources using URLs or URIs with the managed/ prefix.
 This works whether you address the managed object internally as a script running in OpenIDM or externally through the REST interface.

 You can use all resource API functions in script objects for create, read, update, delete operations, and also for arbitrary queries on the object set, but not currently for arbitrary actions.
-For more information, see Appendix F, "Scripting Reference".
+See the Scripting Reference appendix for details.